yanfeiguan/QM_descriptors_calculation/README.md

 The QM descriptors from DFT calculations will be parsed automatically and saved as a dataframe in the .pickle file specified by '--output' argument.

+### Use on the HPC
+See submit.sh for an example of submitting scripts.
+The following parameters in the submit.sh need to be replaced:

+    $CONDA_PYTHON_PATH: python path in your conda environment, e.g.: /home/yanfeig/miniconda3/envs/QM_descriptors/bin
+    $NBOPATH: path to the NBO bin folder, e.g.: /home/yanfeig:/home/yanfeig/nbo6/bin
+    $CONDA_PACKAGE_PATH: package path in your conda environment, e.g.: /home/yanfeig/miniconda3/envs/QM_descriptors/lib/python3.7/site-packages
+    $G16ROOG: path to the G16 root
+    $SCRATCH_FOLDER_G16: Scratch folder holding G16 calculation

 ## Contributors
 Yanfei Guan, Duminda Ranasinghe, Oscar Wu